probcomp/bdbcontrib/README.md

 Users and contributors should expect **rapidly and dramatically shifting code and behavior** at this time.

+We would like all users to enable session capture so that we can see how users behave with the software and improve it on that basis.
+Please read examples/Index.ipynb for details.
+You **must choose** either to opt in or to opt out.

+**THIS SOFTWARE SHOULD NOT BE EXPECTED TO TREAT YOUR DATA SECURELY.**

 ## Contributing

 This repository is currently using "Light Review" from